SYNOVA-LABS/ADA/README.md

 - "ADA"
 - "Hi"

-After saying a wake word, ADA will detect your presence and begin listening for your commands.
+After saying a wake word, ADA will detect your presence and begin listening for your questions.
+You can ask questions about what the camera sees, and ADA will analyze the image and provide spoken responses.

 #### Install Python (if you don't have Python)